jimhigson/oboe.js-dissertation/main/main.md

 by far the largest improvement, indicating that the functional JSONPath matching accounts for Firefox's lower than expected performance.

-Version 31 of Chrome was released during the project and due to an updated version of the v8 Javascript engine performs more than twice as quickly as version 30.
-Node also uses v8 and should catch up when it is next updated.
+Version 31 of Chrome for OSX was released during the project and due to an updated version of the v8 Javascript engine performs more than twice as quickly as version 30.
 This reflects Javascript engine writers targeting functional optimisation now that functional Javascript is becoming a more popular style.
+Node and Chrome for iOS also use v8 and should catch up when they are next updated.

 Of these results I find only the performance under old versions of Internet Explorer poor enough to be concerning.
 An improvement over the